Sacroiliac Joint Injection

 What happens after a sacroiliac joint injection?

-You will be watched for about half an hour after the procedure.
-Then someone can drive
+You will be watched for about 30 to 60 minutes after the procedure.
+Then someone can

-you home.
-Ask your healthcare provider about any activity restrictions after the procedure.
+drive you home.
+Ask your healthcare provider about any activity restrictions after

-You should also ask if it is OK to use heat or ice in the area of the shot and if
+the procedure.
+You should also ask if it is OK to use heat or ice in the area of the

-it is safe to bathe that day.
-Make sure to follow all your healthcare provider’s instructions
+shot and if it is safe to bathe that day.
+Make sure to follow all your provider’s

 You may be sore from the injection.
 You may also have some slight weakness in your